Best $m$-term trigonometric approximation in weighted Wiener spaces and applications: Asymptotic bounds for sampling recovery of functions

 \end{proof} }

 \begin{rem} Now we compare the lower bounds on the linear sampling widths \eqref{lsn_low} and the upper bounds on the non-linear sampling widths from Corollary \ref{nlsn_up_good}.
 We see that non-linear methods perform better than linear ones by a rate of \(m^{-\frac{1}{2}} \log^\ast(m)^{3r + \frac{3}{2}}\) for recovery of functions from mixed Wiener {spaces} {(\(\theta =1\))}, with the error measured in \(L_2\).
-The main rate of this difference is independent of \(r\), and since our result, unlike the previous ones in \cite{JUV23}, holds for all \(r>0\) {(in case of \(q=2\) and \(\theta = 1\))}, we know for situations with very low smoothness that linear methods decay very slowly while non-linear algorithms always decay with {rate} at least \(1/2\).
+The main rate of this difference is independent of \(r\), and since our result, unlike the previous ones in \cite{JUV23}, holds for all \(r>0\) {(in case of \(q=2\) and \(\theta = 1\))}, we know for situations with very low smoothness that the error of linear methods decays very slowly, while the error of suitable non-linear algorithms always decays with rate at least \(1/2\).
 The additional logarithmic term \(\log^\ast(m)^{3r + \frac{3}{2}}\) does not depend on the dimension \(d\) and is the consequence of the conditions on \(m\) in Theorem \ref{samp_A1}. \end{rem}